hds-sandbox/hds-sandbox.github.io/develop/access/Computerome.md

 # Accessing the Sandbox on Computerome

+<b>We do not currently support independent use of Sandbox materials on Computerome</b>.
+Access is supported via courses collaborating with the Sandbox and run on Computerome's [Course Platform](https://computerome.dk/solutions/course-platform).
+Check [here](https://hds-sandbox.github.io/access/index.html) for more info.

+*The below instructions are provided as reference for course participants.*

 To set up a user account on Computerome, you will need to provide administrators with your name, email address, and phone number for two-factor authentication.
 Once approved as a user, you will receive your username and server address (URL) by email, and you will receive an initial course-platform password by text.

 On Computerome, the Sandbox environment is deployed as a virtual machine with a Linux desktop as user interface.
 This environment can be accessed through VMware Horizon using two different methods: (A) a desktop client (which you install on your computer) or (B) a web-based client (for those without install privileges on their computer).
 Please follow the appropriate instructions (A versus B) depending on your access preference.